Multifamily resident retention

 Make Your Community Pet-Friendly

 For many residents, pets are an integral part of their lives.
 A pet-friendly community not only meets the needs of residents who have furry companions but also creates a more welcoming environment overall.
-Offering pet-friendly amenities like a dog park, pet waste stations, or even pet grooming areas shows that you understand the importance of pets in your residents’ lives.
-This can make your property more attractive to potential tenants who may have pets and ensure that current residents feel like their pets are welcome and cared for.
+Offering pet-friendly amenities like a dog park, pet waste stations, or pet grooming areas shows that you understand the importance of pets in your residents’ lives.

 Creating designated pet spaces, like walking trails or pet-friendly common areas, can also make the property feel more like a home for pet owners.
-Additionally, pet-friendly policies can actually help reduce turnover.
-If residents feel that they don’t have to choose between their pet and a place to live, they are far more likely to stay longer.
+Additionally, pet-friendly policies can help reduce turnover.
+If residents feel they don’t have to choose between their pet and a place to live, they are far more likely to stay longer.
 You can even host pet-centric events, such as “Yappy Hours” or pet costume contests, to further engage residents with pets and enhance the sense of community.

 2. Provide Great Customer Service